 Bake low and slow – this is actually one of Angela’s secrets to coconut macaroons.
 By bringing the oven temperature down to just 275° and baking them for 25-30 minutes, the insides are cooked all the way before the outside crust gets too brown.

 Tweak – there are countless ways you can tweak this basic coconut macaroon recipe for your own taste.
 I love dipping the sweet macaroons in dark bitter chocolate because it creates a delightful bitter-sweet contrast.
-If you’re planning to dip the macaroons in chocolate, be sure to allow them to cool completely before you begin.
-Other ways you can make these macaroons your own is to fold some lemon lest into the batter to make a light citrus flavor, or tuck nuts inside your macaroons for an extra crunch.
+If you do dip the macaroons in chocolate, be sure to allow them to cool completely before you begin.
+Other ways you can make these macaroons your own is by folding some lemon zest into the batter to make a light citrus flavor, or tuck nuts inside your macaroons for an extra crunch.

 The great thing about these macaroons is that they keep well for days, which makes them the perfect cookie to make ahead.
 Store them in an air-tight contains for up to 5 days.
 For a longer shelf-life, store them in the freezer.
 My husband actually prefers his macaroons frozen!